5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 6. rename `config.example.php` to `config.php` located at `api/` and fill in the following details:

 * Postgresql host/port/dbname/user and password correctly in `$dbAuth`.
-* Insert your 'number' and 'secret' in `$whatsappAuth`.
+* Insert your `'number'` and `'secret'` in `$whatsappAuth`.
-- `number` needs to be <countrycode><phonenumber> without any prefix 0's.
+  * `'number'` needs to be <countrycode><phonenumber> without any prefix 0's.
 0031 06 xxx becomes 31 6 xxx (no 0's prefix for both the country code and phonenumber itself).
-- `number` may only contain digits.
+  * `'number'` may only contain digits.
 Spaces, plus or any other special character are NOT accepted. *Example: 316732174*
-- `secret` If you don't have this yet, read chapter 1) Secondary WhatsApp account.
+  * `'secret'` If you don't have this yet, read chapter 1) Secondary WhatsApp account.
 * Set the correct timezone of the place where you are.
 * Set the absolute path correct in `$whatsspyProfilePath`.
 If you've installed WhatsSpy Public in for example `/var/www/whatsspy` the correct directory would be `/var/www/whatsspy/images/profilepicture/` (including `/`)
 * Set the path correct in `$whatsspyWebProfilePath`.
 This path is to make sure you access the `$whatsspyProfilePath` from the web.
 If you've installed WhatsSpy Public in for example `/var/www/whatsspy` the correct directory would be `/whatsspy/images/profilepicture/` (including `/` and cut the `/var/www`)